ossf/tac/process/project-lifecycle.md

 * Implements, practices, and refines mature development and release practices, such as adherence to semantic versioning, and having a declared policy for stable releases and backported fixes.

 #### Project Support
-* Receives guidance on technical direction from TAC.
+* Receives guidance on technical direction from TAC and/or WG.
 * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Receives infrastructure support (details determined by project leads and OpenSSF Budget Committee).